peteamiri/Tutorials/AWS/AmazonWebServices.md

 - Stop (stops the operating system it can be restarted) Vs. Terminate (Terminates and deletes the Virtual Machine it can not be restarted)
 - 	you have terminate protection (check box) when creating instance
 - you can not stop an instance with the Instance Store only reboot/terminate.
-- 	when you reboot you wil lose all the data on ephameral storage
+- 	when you reboot you will lose all the data on ephameral storage
 - You can not change the roles after it is assigned
 - 	You can change the permissions on the role that is currently assigned to the EC2
 - To Create Key Pair